 By erasing interest payments on credits — using non-liquid assets such as payment orders as collateral — blockchain could return billions, possibly trillions of dollars into the supply chain system.
 At the minimum, it means a huge boost in working capital to companies.

 And it possibly means the end of commercial banking and payments — the sort of thing which sounds crazy but could very well happen as long as this innovation isn’t strangled in the cradle by regulators and the banking industry.

 A Non-Zero Sum Game

 The beauty of using blockchain to create a universal ledger that tracks state and liquidizes previously illiquid assets is that every single step in the supply chain can win.
 There really doesn’t have to be a loser: so long as each producer, supplier, and shipper collaborates, there is potential for each player to help itself at the same time that it works to make the system as a whole work better.

 “Decentralized Autonomous Value Networks (DAVNs) — the new supply chains — will no longer be dominated by a single monolithic entity seeking to maximize dominance at the expense of other participants.
 DAVNs can be more fluid and adaptable — like self-organizing organisms — to come together to meet demand for various products or services but will continue to evolve, break apart and coalesce into new configurations as products, services and customers evolve.

 All of this is possible because we are developing one of the essential digital missing links: an immutable repository for digital states that can mirror our physical states with precision, and can allow us to exchange value without friction.
 We can use this digital mirror of ourselves and our processes to advance and better ourselves, our organizations and our world.”

-If this is what logistics looks like on the blockchain now, it’s amazing to think how much else could change for the better in years to come.
+If this is what logistics looks like on the blockchain technology front now, it’s amazing to think how much else could change for the better in years to come.